 On March 22, 2016 the Connecticut General Assembly passed, and the Governor signed into law, Senate Bill 474 (SB 474).
-This bill reflects a bipartisan deficit mitigation plan that, along with administrative actions, addressed the \$219.9 million shortfall projected for Fiscal Year 2016 by the Comptroller on March 1, 2016.
-SB 474 reduced the Fiscal Year 2016 budget by \$192.2 million.
+This bill reflects a bipartisan deficit mitigation plan that, along with administrative actions, addresses the \$219.9 million shortfall projected for Fiscal Year 2016 by the Comptroller on March 1, 2016.
+SB 474 reduces the Fiscal Year 2016 budget by \$192.2 million.
 Savings of \$108 million are achieved through expenditure reductions in the Executive (\$97.4 million), Legislative (\$1.0 million), and Judicial (\$9.6 million) branches of State government.
-Limits on expenditure carryforwards resulted in another \$15.0 million in savings in Fiscal Year 2016.
-The remaining \$69.2 million of the total \$192.2 million was achieved through one-time transfers from other funds to the General Fund.
-Administrative actions were expected to result in additional budget reductions of \$27.8 million, resulting in a total of \$220.0 million in savings in Fiscal Year 2016.
-SB 474 does not address the additional deficit estimates projected after March 1, 2016.
+Limits on expenditure carryforwards result in another \$15.0 million in savings in Fiscal Year 2016.
+The remaining \$69.2 million of the total \$192.2 million is achieved through one-time transfers from other funds to the General Fund.
+Administrative actions are expected to result in additional budget reductions of \$27.8 million, resulting in a total of \$220.0 million in savings in Fiscal Year 2016.
+These changes replace the expenditure rescissions announced by the Governor on March 16, 2016 which were discussed above.